 Side Note: I have provided Amazon affiliate links below for your reference and convenience.
 If you choose to purchase anything using my links I will earn a small commission (at no additional cost to you!) which is used to support this blog, but you are in no way obligated to use my links! =)

 Like many kids, I was interested in money at a very young age.
 (Who didn’t love getting birthday cards with cash?!)
 I don’t know exactly how young I was when I became interested in investing.
-I don’t even think I had a job when I bought my first book about money, The Complete Idiot’s Guide to Getting Rich, so couldn’t have been more than 12 or 14 years old.
+Not sure I even had a job when I bought my first book about money, The Complete Idiot’s Guide to Getting Rich.
+So I couldn’t have been more than 12 or 14 years old.
 (I probably bought it with money saved from those birthday card dolla dolla bills, yo!)

 According to Einstein, “Compound interest is the eighth wonder of the world.
 He who understands it earns it…He who doesn’t…pays it.” #truthbomb